pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 {(+/⍵*2)*÷2}
 ```

 Wow..
 That is pretty short.
-12 character vs Futhark's 123, to be exact.
+12 characters vs Futhark's 123, to be exact.
 Despite the length, quite a bit is going on here.
 Let's deconstruct it.

 In APL, every function takes either 1 or 2 arguments.
 We call these functions monadic and dyadic respectively (not to be confused with monads from languages like Haskell, which are something else).
 Because of this, there is no need to name function arguments - they are already named for you. `⍺` is the left function argument, and `⍵` is the right.
 To define an anonymous, we use `{` squiggly brackets `}` around the function body.
 Looking at the snippet above, you should now see that we are defining a single argument function, which takes an argument from the right - an array, to be exact.